lizf57/code-realm/README.md

 2. On the command line, run `SOURCE db/schema.sql;` then `exit`.

-3. On the command line, run `npm run seed` to run your seed files.

-4. To invoke the application, type `npm run watch` on the command line.
+3. To invoke the application, type `npm run watch` on the command line.

 ## [License](#table-of-contents)
 [MIT License](https://opensource.org/licenses/MIT)